-To use the HMC user interface to remove a part in a system or expansion unit that is managed by an HMC, follow these steps:
+To use the HMC user interface to remove a part in a system or expansion unit that is managed by HMC Version 7, or later, follow these steps:

 - 1. In the navigation area, expand Systems Management > Servers. - 2.
 Select the managed system from which you are removing a part. - 3.
-Select one of the following options. - If you are installing a new part as part of an upgrade, in the Tasks area expand Serviceability > Hardware > MES Tasks. - If you are replacing a part as part of a service action, in the Tasks area expand Serviceability > Hardware > Remove FRU. - 4.
-To install a new part as part of an upgrade, select Add FRU.
-To replace a part as part of a service action, select Remove FRU. - 5.
-In the Add/Install/Remove Hardware Remove FRU, Select FRU Type window, select the system or enclosure from which you are removing the part. - 6.
-Select the type of part you are removing from the menu and click Next. - 7.
-Select the location of the part you are removing and click Add. - 8.
-After the part is listed in the Pending Actions display click Launch Procedure and follow the instructions to remove the part.
+In the Tasks area, expand Serviceability > Hardware > MES Tasks > Remove FRU - 4.
+In the Add/Install/Remove Hardware Remove FRU, Select FRU Type window, select the system or enclosure from which you are removing the part. - 5.
+From the list, select the type of part you are removing, and click Next. - 6.
+From the list, select the location of the part you are removing, and click Add. - 7.
+After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to remove the part.